Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Methods

-Vega ($\alpha$ Lyrae, spectral type A0V) served as our primary spectrophotometric standard.
-We adopted the Hubble Space Telescope absolute spectrophotometry of Vega from \citet{bohlin2014} as our reference spectrum.
-This choice addresses the lack of manufacturer-provided sensor response curves by implicitly calibrating instrumental sensitivity through comparison with a well-characterized stellar standard.
+Vega ($\alpha$ Lyrae, spectral type A0V) served as our primary spectrophotometric standard for instrument sensitivity correction.
+We adopted the HST absolute spectrophotometry of Vega from \citet{bohlin2014} as our reference spectrum.
+This choice addresses the lack of manufacturer-provided sensor response curves by empirically calibrating instrumental sensitivity through comparison with a well-characterized stellar standard.

-Prominent hydrogen Balmer absorption lines (H-$\alpha$ at 6563 \AA, H-$\beta$ at 4861 \AA) were identified in raw Vega observations and used as wavelength fiducials.
-To construct a wavelength-dependent sensitivity function $w(\lambda)$, we related observed intensities $I_{\text{obs}}$ to model intensities $I_{\text{model}}$ via:
+Prominent hydrogen Balmer absorption lines (H-$\alpha$ at 6563 \AA, H-$\beta$ at 4861 \AA) were identified in raw Vega observations and used as wavelength fiducials for initial wavelength mapping.
+To construct a wavelength-dependent sensitivity correction function $w(\lambda)$, we related observed intensities $I_{\text{obs}}$ to model intensities $I_{\text{model}}$ via:

-The sensitivity function was smoothed using Savitzky-Golay filtering and interpolated across the full wavelength range to enable calibration of subsequent stellar observations.
-Figure~\ref{fig:vega-calibration} shows the recorded Vega spectrum after wavelength calibration.
+The sensitivity correction function was smoothed using Savitzky-Golay filtering and interpolated across the full wavelength range to enable relative flux correction of subsequent stellar observations.
+However, since our stellar targets were observed on different nights and at different times under varying atmospheric conditions (air mass, seeing, transparency), and without sky subtraction or systematic air mass correction, this calibration corrects only for wavelength-dependent instrument sensitivity.
+It does not account for true absolute flux under varying observational conditions.
+Consequently, physically meaningful flux units (e.g., erg~s$^{-1}$~cm$^{-2}$~\AA$^{-1}$) cannot be reliably assigned to spectra of stars observed under different conditions than Vega.
+All spectra in this work are therefore presented in \textit{procedure-defined units} (p.d.u.), normalized to unity at their respective continuum peaks.
+This convention facilitates relative comparisons of spectral features and continuum shapes while acknowledging the limitations of single-standard calibration without atmospheric corrections.